afavian/cse15l-lab-reports/LabReport1.md

 > ✩ Now it will look like this:
 ![Image](Lslat.png)
+✩ The command `ls` will list the files and directories in the directory specified by the file path.
+In this case, the path is `-lat`.
+In regards to `lat`, it's three seperate alternatives that can modify the behavior of `ls`.

+  ✩ The `-l` alternative provides information about each file including permission and ownership.

+  ✩ The `-a` alternative shows all files as well as covering the hidden files.

-✩ The command `ls -lat` lists the files and folders of the path `lat`
+  ✩ The `-t` alternative sorts the files by the most recent modified.

 ✩

 > ✩ Next, type in `cd ~` into the terminal

-> ✩ Notice that nothing appears because it's just changing the directory
+> ✩ Notice that nothing appears because the command `cd ~` changes the current working directory to the user's home directory.
+The reason as to why you aren't able to see anything is because the command does not produce an ouput.

 ✩